HirotoShioi/scrapbox/README.md

 `scrapbox` can be used in several ways:
 - Parse given scrapbox page and express them as AST
-- Convert given commonmark text into scrapbox page
+- Parse commonmark and either express them as AST or convert it into scrapbox page
 - (Experimental) Convert given scrapbox page into commonmark

 The library is well-tested including round-trip test which tests whether given arbitrary AST can be rendered, then parsed as original AST.

 ## Known issue
-- When parsing commonmark, it cannot parse strikethrough text
+- When parsing commonmark, it cannot parse strikethrough text (~~Like this~~)
 - When parsing commonmark, it cannot parse `CUSTOM_INLINE`, `CUSTOM_BLOCK`, `THEMATIC_BLOCK` properly
 - When parsing commonmark, it cannot render relative link correctly.
 - When parsing scrapbox, some of the inline styles cannot be parsed correctly